nvimdev/dashboard-nvim/README.md

   let g:dashboard_executive ='clap' --default
   ```

-- The `g:dashboard_custom_shutcut` means that what keymaps used for these commands,Just a tip like `whichkey`.
+- The `g:dashboard_custom_shortcut` means that what keymaps used for these commands,Just a tip like `whichkey`.
   On the dashboard, you only need to trigger it by pressing Enter on line.
-  if you already define these commands keymaps just set it into `g:dashboard_custom_shutcut`,
+  if you already define these commands keymaps just set it into `g:dashboard_custom_shortcut`,

   ```
   dashboard-nvim: SessionSave